 Sjogren's syndrome is an inflammatory disease.
 The immune system destroys cells in exocrine glands.
-It occurs most often the tear and salivary glands.
+It occurs most often in the tear and salivary glands.
 It is a lifelong condition.
 There are two types: Primary Sjogren's syndrome—occurs alone

 Secondary Sjogren's syndrome—occurs with other rheumatic conditions such as